exiguus/fta-github-action/DEVELOPMENT.md

 ### 1. Update the version

-It is necessary to manually update and commit the version in the package.json file.
+It is necessary to manually update, commit and push the version in the `package.json` file.

 ### 2. Tag and push the new release